❄

 USE ROLE SYSADMIN;

--- Option 1: Grant access to a schema
+-- Option 1: Grant access to an entire schema

 GRANT USAGE ON DATABASE <YOUR_DB> TO ROLE RASGO;